Solar for Schools UK

 Applications for National Grid solar panel grants are now open.
 Schools can find out more about grant eligibility criteria and register their interest here.

-ABOVE: Sanchi Singh, one of Solar for Schools Education Team, helps students use the Solar Explorer Kit.
+Sanchi Singh, one of Solar for Schools Education Team, helps students use the Solar Explorer Ki